Your Federal Employee Rights Amid Recent Executive Actions

-I'm Attorney Justin Schnitzer.
-Our commitment is to represent federal employees in cases of employment violations just as we would want to be represented, all with the aim of achieving decisive victories.
+At The Law Office of Justin Schnitzer, our commitment is to represent federal employees in cases of employment violations just as we would want to be represented, all with the aim of achieving decisive victories.

-Chances are you Googled “EEOC attorneys for federal employees” and were bombarded with countless results.
+Chances are you Googled “EEOC attorneys for federal employees” and were bombarded with countless results of law firms.
 To help narrow down your search, we have compiled a comprehensive list of some of the best EEOC attorneys for federal employees in America who have a proven track record of winning cases.

 If you are a federal employee who has been targeted (or witnessed) an EEOC violation, it can be overwhelming to navigate the legal process.
 Selecting the best EEOC attorney to represent you can make all the difference in the outcome of your case.